 Don't be afraid to share content

-After many blog posts and a few conference talks (together with my mates of The Beerfarmers) under my belt, I can guarantee that that first post and everything what followed was more than worth it.
+After many blog posts and a few conference talks under my belt, I can guarantee that the first post and everything what followed was more than worth it.
 I even regret that I didn’t start creating and sharing content earlier.
-You don’t have to do blogs or conferences if that’s not something for you.
+You don’t have to write blogs or talk at conferences if that’s not something for you.
 There are many ways you can get your message across.
 For example via video tutorials or podcasts.
-And it’s not only about creating your own content, just sharing insights on news stories via social media like Twitter can be educational for yourself and for the people following you.
+And it’s not only about creating your own content, just sharing insights on news stories via social media like Twitter can be educational for yourself and for the people that follow you.

 You’ll notice that by sharing content you will get feedback that you otherwise wouldn’t get.
 But this feedback is unfortunately what withholds a lot of people.

 “What will other people think about my article/video/…?”

 Well, as some of you reading this might know, I’m from Belgium, so English is not my native language.
 When I finally published my first blog, I was not only concerned about the reactions about the content but maybe even more about my English writing skills.